fmarino-ipzs/eid-it-wallet-docs/docs/en/functionalities.rst

 Relying Parties SHOULD implement the thank you page provided in the Official  Resources.
 In any case:

-- the page MUST include the visual identity elements of the IT-Wallet System, including the logo and an icon or graphical element that reinforces the page message;
+- the page MUST include the visual identity elements of the IT-Wallet System, including the Logo and an icon or graphical element that reinforces the page message;
 - the page MUST provide a clear and concise message confirming that the authentication process was successfully completed;
 - the page MUST include a Call To Action prompting the User to proceed to the Touchpoint authenticated area.